Why IT Asset and Service Management are vital to building the digital culture of your organisation

 McKinsey suggest that across industries, they see three top cultural differentiators embraced by successful digital companies: an openness to embracing risk, a commitment to changing siloed mindsets, and a relentless focus on the customer

 IT Infrastructure has become the backbone of most organisations.
 Even an independent news agent shop cannot run without an effective POS Solution.
 For most businesses, the IT ecosystem has become the fabric that connects their workforce.
-You can use your IT ecosystem to understand and influence the digital culture of your organisation.
-IT Asset Management and IT Service Management are the prominent tools that manage your IT Infrastructure and can provide you the insights to drive digital culture in your favour.
+You can use your IT Asset Management System to understand and influence the digital culture of your organisation.

 Damm Group (makers of Estrella Damm) are one of Europe’s well known breweries.
 They used HP’s ITAM and ITSM tools to drive the IT service provided to their employees.
 After understanding how their employees use IT, they will adopt Digital strategies that help their employees to be more productive.
 (Read the case study here.)